co360/soda-hol/4-use-soda-apis-for-crud-operations.md

   As you can see, SODA collections are backed by traditional tables in Oracle.
 In the next lab, you'll see how you can use those tables along with some new SQL functions to work with the JSON data in different ways.

-### Step 2: Add documents to the collection
+### **Part 2**: Add documents to the collection

 With the todos collection in place, you can start to build out the CRUD functionality in the API related to todos.
-In this step, you will add the ability to add todo documents to the todos collection.
+In this part, you will add the ability to add todo documents to the todos collection.
 [Consult the documentation](https://oracle.github.io/node-oracledb/doc/api.html#-263-creating-and-accessing-soda-documents) for details on adding documents to collections.

 - Open the **todos.js** file in the **db_apis** directory.
 - Locate the `create` function and replace the comment related to adding SODA code with code that does the following: